devttys0/AnalogThermometer/README.md

 Analog Thermometer
 ===================

-A small, simple, low power circuit that turns practically any analog ammeter into an attractive temerature display.
+A small, simple, low power circuit that turns practically any analog ammeter into an attractive thermometer, displaying temperatures from 0-70C with a typical accuracy of +-1 degree celcius.

   * One inch square PCB size
   * Low cost (single quantity [components](./digikey_bom.csv): $7, OSHPark PCB: $5)
   * Runs from a single 2.5-5.5V supply, current consumption <15uA (plus analog meter current requirements)
-  * [Easily adapted](./CONSTRUCTION.md) to work with nearly any ammeter by changing a single resistor, and/or by adjusting a potentiometer
+  * Easily adapted to work with nearly any ammeter by changing a single resistor, and/or adjusting a potentiometer

 ![3D PCB Rendering](./images/3D_view.png)

 Circuit Construction
 ======================================

-Circuit construction largely the same for any analog meter, with only two design questions that must be answered:
+Circuit construction is largely the same for any analog meter, with only two design questions that must be answered:

 1. Do you want the MCP9700A temperature sensor to be a surface mount or a through-hole component?
 2. What resistor value should be used for resistor R7 in order to accurately display the temperature on your analog meter?